nikhilgoswami/meteor-sass-bootstrap4/README.md

   }
 ```

-means `npm start` is an alias for `meteor run`.
-But check out the `test` script... that thing is remembering command line arguments for us.
-As soon as you need to pass a `--settings settings.json` to your app, you'll be greaful of a short cut like `npm start`
+Here, `npm start` is an alias for `meteor run`.
+Check out the `test` script.
+That thing is remembering command line arguments for us.
+As soon as you need to pass a `--settings settings.json` to your app, you'll find a short cut like `npm start` helpful to save a few key strokes.

 ```
 "scripts": {